romainlancia/api-basic/README.md

 ```
 It will generate a public and private key automatically and also an environment file with a random port you can change anytime

-If you want to reset the evn file, then
+If you want to reset the env file, then

 ```
  $ yarn generate-env